pombreda/testly/readme.md

 # Tester

 Tester is a tool for testing command line programs that read from `stdin` and write to `stdout`.
-It only tests the external behaviour of the program, not that of any internal functions, so it is only really suited to very simple programs, to quickly verify that they behave as intended.
+It only tests the external behaviour of the program, not that of any internal functions, so it is only really suited to very simple programs, to quickly verify that they behave as intended, however this does mean that it is language agnostic.

 Test cases are defined in a JSON file called `tests.json`, in the same directory as your program executable.
 You must run the Tester script from this directory, but you can store it anywhere (although somewhere in your `PATH` is recommended for convenience).